dstackai/dstack.github.io/docs/run-workflows.md

 ```

 !!! info "What happens when you run a workflow?"
-    1. When you run a workflow using the `dstack run` command, `dstack` sends the run requests to `dstack.ai`.
+    1. When you run a workflow using the `dstack run` command, `dstack` sends the run requests to `dstack`.
     The request contains the information about the repository (incl. the branch, the commit hash of the head,
     uncommitted changes if any, etc.), the name of the workflow, and the overridden variable values.
     2. Once the `dstack` server receives a run request, it creates a list of jobs (one job per workflow that has to run).
-    Then, `dstack.ai` assigns each job to one of the available runners.
+    Then, `dstack` assigns each job to one of the available runners.
 If any of the workflows (one that you run or one
-    it depends on) had already run before with the code and variables, `dstack.ai` won't create a new job and instead
+    it depends on) had already run before with the code and variables, `dstack` won't create a new job and instead
     will reuse the one from cache.
     3. Each job is assigned to one of the available runners.
     4. Once a runner receives a job, it runs, upload logs in real-time, and in the end upload output artifacts.